kallu/aws-iam-boundary/02_WORKSHOP/README.md

 ### Deny modification or removal of permission boundary policy (4)

 All above would be useless unless there is a way to protect the permission boundary itself.
-Boundary policy created in the lab setup has a name derived from the stack name you created.
+Boundary policy created in the workshop setup has a name derived from the stack name you created.
 Once the permission boundary is attached to IAM principal, it can not be modified by the principal.

 ```
           - Sid: 'DenyBoundaryModification'